sagemath/sagewiki_to_gh-2022-10-10/PiecewiseSymbolicSEP.md

 A new piecewise class, `PiecewiseSymbolic`, will replace `PiecewisePolynomial`.
 The old class will be deprecated via the normal procedure while users migrate to the new class.

+== Other Features ==

+There are other features that could be built on top of a robust piecewise class.

+=== Periodic functions ===

+A periodic function is a conveniently-defined piecewise function.
+Per the discussion in ''Piece Determination'', we should be able to determine our piece based on a predicate.
+A new constructor could be provided that converts a periodic specification into a piecewise predicate.

 == Relevant Tickets ==

 The following tickets should all be solveable during a reimplementation.